-The female vagina harbours its own complex microbial community including bacteria, viruses and fungi.
-Temporal variations in microbial composition are mainly related to the menstrual cycle and sexual activity, but also drugs and lifestyle can affect the microbial composition.
+The vagina harbours its own complex microbial community where bacteria, viruses and fungi collectively form the vaginal microbiome.
+Temporal variations in vaginal microbiota are mainly related to the menstrual cycle and sexual activity, but also drugs and lifestyle can affect the microbial composition.

-A healthy female vaginal microbiome is crucial for health, as a dysbiotic community have shown to increase the risk of several different diseases including sexually transmitted infections, fungal infections and preterm birth.
+A healthy female vaginal microbiome is crucial for health, as a dysbiotic community has been associated with an increased risk of several different diseases including sexually transmitted infections, fungal infections and preterm birth.